Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Empirical Analysis

 \subsubsection{Economic Interpretation}

-The sign reversal of $S^{TV}$ in horse race regressions---from positive (univariate) to negative (controlling for $S^{MC}$)---provides direct empirical support for our matched filter theory.
-The intuition is as follows: $S^{TV} = D/V$ conflates two effects: (i) the true signal (informed trading intensity, which correlates positively with returns), and (ii) inverse turnover (which correlates negatively with returns through liquidity/sentiment channels).
-When $S^{MC}$ is included, it absorbs the true signal, leaving $S^{TV}$ to capture primarily the inverse turnover effect, hence the sign reversal.
+The sign reversal of $S^{TV}$ in horse race regressions, which goes from positive (univariate) to negative (controlling for $S^{MC}$), provides direct empirical support for our matched filter theory.
+The intuition is as follows: $S^{TV} = D/V$ conflates two effects: (i) the true signal (informed trading intensity, which correlates positively with returns), and (ii) inverse turnover (which correlates negatively with returns).
+The negative correlation between inverse turnover and returns is well-documented: low-turnover stocks tend to exhibit lower liquidity and stronger price impact \citep{PastorStambaugh2003}, while high turnover may reflect noise trading that temporarily drives prices away from fundamentals \citep{BakerStein2004}.
+When $S^{MC}$ is included in the regression, it captures the informed trading component, leaving $S^{TV}$ to primarily reflect the inverse turnover effect---hence the sign reversal.

 The practical implication is substantial: trading strategies using $S^{MC}$ rather than $S^{TV}$ would avoid the noise contamination that reduces return predictability.
-Our Monte Carlo simulations (Section~\ref{sec:montecarlo}) predicted a 1.32$\times$ improvement in correlation (implying a $1.32^2 \approx 1.74\times$ improvement in $R^2$); the empirical $R^2$ ratio (0.29\%/0.14\% = 2.07$\times$) exceeds this, suggesting that real-world turnover heterogeneity may be even greater than our baseline calibration.
+Our Monte Carlo simulations (Section~\ref{sec:montecarlo}) predicted a 1.32$\times$ improvement in correlation, suggesting an approximate $R^2$ improvement of ${\sim}1.74\times$ (though the squaring shortcut is only exact for univariate correlations between the same variable pair).
+The empirical $R^2$ ratio (0.29\%/0.14\% = 2.07$\times$) is broadly consistent with, and somewhat exceeds, this prediction, suggesting that real-world turnover heterogeneity may be even greater than our baseline calibration.